StatCan/aaw-security-proposal/04-storage.md

 > storing user-generated data.

 1. Protected B data stores may be read and written to by a Protected B workload
-2. Unclassified data stores may be **only read** by a Protected B workload
-3. Protected B data stores may never be accessed from an unclassified workload
+2. Protected B data stores may never be accessed from an unclassified workload

 *Note: This proposal does not define sharing of data between Protected B workloads.
 This is left to the DAaaS project to elaborate and design